Architectural features of the Great pyramid.

 The Queens chamber is one of the greatest mysteries of the pyramid.
 It's deliberate placement in the centre of the pyramid gives it a significance which is increased by the curious fact that it was disguised by so many numerous hidden doorways and stone-slabs.

 Having gained entry to the upper parts of the pyramid, the most obvious place to continue searching would have been the kings chamber as the passage to the Queens chamber was concealed by a huge stone slab over the floor of the 'Grand-gallery'.
-Even more significant then is the fact that the 'star-shaft's' which were perfectly visible in the kings chamber were also 'hidden' or at least remained sealed over, concealing two more 'star-shaft's' - which are blatantly not that at all, as they lead only to the 50th level (the course that the 'Kings' chamber rests on).
+Even more significant then is the fact that the 'star-shaft's' which were perfectly visible in the kings chamber were also 'hidden' or at least remained sealed over, concealing two more 'star-shaft's' - which are blatantly not that at all, as they lead only to the 50th level (the course that the 'Kings' chamber sits on) where they are sealed off by a door made of white 'Tura' limestone. (see 'star-shafts')

-It is important to determine whether the passage was built before the pyramid was constructed, or after.
+Is it possible to determine whether the well was built before the pyramid was constructed, or after..

-The geometry of the shaft, the fact that the top part of the tunnel was incorporated into the design and the bottom parts cut neatly and correctly except for the last section, and that the last section was cut through solid masonry all support the idea that the Well-shaft was built (but not necessarily completed), as the pyramid was constructed.
+The geometry of the shaft, the fact that the top part of the tunnel was incorporated into the design and the bottom parts cut neatly and correctly except for the last section, and that the upper section was cut through solid masonry all support the idea that the well-shaft was built (but not necessarily completed), as the pyramid was constructed.

-The missing blocking stones, chiseling around the entrance, and the fact that a part of the Well-shaft was roughly cut through existing masonry has led to the reasonable conclusion that the well-shaft was breached at some time in the past to access the pyramid, presumably after construction.
+The missing blocking stones, chisel marks around the entrance, and the fact that a part of the well-shaft was roughly cut through existing masonry has led many to the reasonable conclusion that the well-shaft was breached at some time in the past in order to access the interior of the pyramid after construction.
 The next question then is how was it accessed?

-This observation leaves the reader with the impression that the Well-shaft was cut from bottom up.
+This observation leaves the reader with the impression that the well-shaft was cut through from the bottom up.
 However, the following quote creates a different picture.

-We are left with the following possibility: That the shaft was cut surreptitiously after the pyramid was finished by someone who shared or passed on the knowledge of its whereabouts.
-But if this is the case, how did they enter the pyramid.
-Either it was Al-Mamoun, of which there is no record, or someone before him.
+We are left with the following confusing possibility: That the shaft was cut surreptitiously after the pyramid was finished by someone who shared or had been passed on the knowledge of its whereabouts.
 The suggestion is not a new one.
-In fact, the only thing that stands in its way is the chisel marks at the upper entry, which have been established to have been cut from the top.
+In fact, the only thing that stands in its way is the chisel marks at the upper entry which have been established to have been cut from the top.
 But what if the shaft was cut from the bottom, then opened out from the top?

 Extract from Great Pyramid Passages: Vol I - 'We have taken a number of photographs and careful measurements of the lower end of the Well, where it enters at the west wall of the Descending Passage - See Plate X. The opening in the wall is rather broken and rough around the edges, although the sides are, in a general way, vertical and square with the top.
 Professor Flinders Petrie believes that the opening was at one time concealed by a stone' and that 'Al Mamoun's workmen made their way down the Well shaft from its upper end in the Grand Gallery, and forced the concealing block of stone from its position at the lower end'.
 (14)

-Question: It was reported that the Well-shaft was partially filled with`debris when it was found.
-Questions come to mind such as 'How did the person who filled it get out?', 'Where did the debris originate', and 'what was the purpose of filling it for that matter', in fact, was it ever re-sealed at the bottom end?
+Question: It was reported that the Well-shaft was partially filled with debris when it was found so how did the person who filled it get out?.
+In addition we need to understand where the debris originated and what was the purpose of filling it for that matter.
+In fact, it is worth asking if it was ever re-sealed at the bottom end.?

 Pochan (16) manages to 'clear away' the issue of rubble at the bottom of the tunnel.
 He quotes Coutelle, from the Napoleonic expedition who recorded the following: